JeffreyBytes/TESO_DragonTracker/readme.md

 * `container` : The TopLevelControl in interface
 * `items` : List of GUIItems associate to a dragon
 * `nbItems` : Number of GUIItems in `items`.
+* `savedVars` : A direct access to `DragonTracker.savedVariables.gui` which contain all saved variables used by the GUI.
+* `fragment` : The fragment used to define when the GUI is displayed
+* `toDisplay` : To know if the GUI should be displayed (user config only)
+It's not the current GUI display status because the user can accept to display it but not be in a dragon's zone (so the GUI will be hidden) !

 Methods :